Pavise

-A pavise (or pavis, pabys, or pavesen) was an oblong shield used during the mid-14th to early 16th centuries.
+A pavise (or pavis, pabys, or pavesen) was an oblong set shield used during the mid-14th to early 16th centuries.
 Often large enough to cover the entire body, it was used by archers, crossbowmen, and other infantry soldiers on the battlefield as primarily stationary cover.

 Etymology

 The name comes from the city of Pavia, Italy.

 Historical predecessors

 Assyrian soldier holds a large shield to protect two archers as they take aim.
 Circa 728 BC.

 The concept of using a shield to cover an archer dates to at least the writing of Homer's Iliad, where Ajax used his shield to cover his half-brother Teucer, an archer, who would "peer round" and shoot arrows.
 Similar large shields made of wicker were used by Achaemenid sparabara infantry and the assyrian army.

 The Roman army later adopted the scutum, a large rectangular curved shield made from three sheets of wood glued together and covered with canvas and leather, usually with a spindle-shaped boss along the vertical length of the shield.

-The shape of the scutum allowed packed formations of legionaries to overlap their shields to provide an effective barrier against projectiles.The most novel use was the testudo, which consisted of legionaries holding shields above themselves to protect against descending projectiles such as arrows, spears, or objects thrown by defenders on walls.
+The shape of the scutum allowed packed formations of legionaries to overlap their shields to provide an effective barrier against projectiles.
+The most novel use was the testudo, which consisted of legionaries holding shields above themselves to protect against descending projectiles such as arrows, spears, or objects thrown by defenders on walls.